Skip to content

 Low noiseHigh noise

 A single capacitor/diode configuration (with additional smoothing capacitor on the output) doubles the input voltage.
 Multiple elements can be connected together to create larger voltage increases.
-Basic charge pumps that double/half the input voltage are called unregulated charge pumps.
+Basic charge pumps that double/halve the input voltage are called unregulated charge pumps.
 There are also more advanced regulated charge pumps, which provide a fixed output voltage over a range of input voltages.

 Marx generators are similar to charge pumps except they use spark gaps instead of diodes as the switching elements.
 Marx generators are typically used for high voltage/high power applications.